jaresty/liberating-structures/README.md

 ### Why Slack?

 We chose Slack for activities due to its widespread use in remote organizations.
-It offers easy setup for small group activities and supports asynchronous participation by leaving behind slack threads that can be read and responded to anytime.
+The new slack CLI is easy to use and can be hosted by slack with no need to host your own server.
+It also supports asynchronous participation by leaving behind slack threads that can be read and responded to anytime.